ibm-ecosystem-engineering/APICv10/instructions/Lab7/index.md

 3. Click the [[API
     Products]] link.  ![](images/tutorial_html_444fff2d8e0d46b7.png)

-4. Notice that Accessories product is listed, even though you just published the Accessories product.
+4. Notice that Accessories product is not listed, even though you just published the Accessories product.
 Recall that you assigned the Accessories product to be visible only by developers who are logged in to the portal.